 It is important to keep the kittens warm!
 However, it is also important that kittens have space to move away from a heat source.
-Covering a heating pad or snuggle disc with a towel works well.
+Covering a heating pad or warm rice sock with a towel works well.
 Be sure that the heat source only covers part of the area.
 Small litters or single kittens need more help staying warm.